enderocean/videogame/README.md

 This simulation is a first step before to control real underwater robots to collect plastic waste in real-life.

+## Game mechanics

+- Learn how to control an underwater robot and collect waste in various places around the world.
+- Earn points by collecting waste and complete your mission.
+- Respect plants and animals.

+## Download

+Download video game directly on our Website: https://www.enderocean.com

 ## Audience

 PEGI3

-## Game mechanics

-Learn how to control an underwater robot and collect waste in various places around the world.

-Earn points by collecting waste and complete your mission.

-Respect plants and animals.

 ## Special thanks